 Given the strong relationship between energy poverty and income, income-support policies are essential to tackle energy poverty situations, especially for households under the poverty line (Fulvimari et al. 2023).
 However, other type of policies may support the energy poor within the middle-income groups.
 This is the case of price caps, which reduce the burden of expenditures on energy goods (Amores et al. 2023), or structural interventions that step up energy efficiency by reducing the need of energy consumption.
 Finally, behavioural levers such as assisting consumers in setting goals for reducing energy consumption through apps and the implementation of educational campaigns to make investments choices that improve energy efficiency may also be effective in reducing the energy poverty, especially in the long-term.

+Access to affordable energy is a cornerstone of the Clean Industrial Deal, and the Action Plan for Affordable Energy reaffirms the EU’s commitment to an inclusive energy transition where no individual or community is left behind.
+A key component of the strategy to ensure affordable housing is adopting a preventive approach to energy poverty by identifying households at risk.
+High rental expenditures are a significant risk factor for energy vulnerability (Della Valle, Maduta et al. 2024).
+This approach allows for targeted measures, such as rental interventions, and helps mitigate the risk of summer energy poverty, which is more prevalent in urban areas with higher rental rates.

 5.1.2 Transport poverty

 Transport poverty means the lack of available, affordable and accessible transport choices, hindering essential activities and participation in society.